February 27, 2017

 If you wish to compete in any NACSW competition, you first must pass the ORT for all three odors.
 You do not need to pass all of the odors on the same day, nor in any particular order.

 During the search, you and your dog will be expected to follow certain guidelines.

-Most ORT hosts do not provide videography or photography of your searches, for later purchase.
-However, with your permission, your spectator(s) may video and/or photograph your ORT search.
+More ORT hosts have thankfully started to provide videography your searches, for later purchase.
+If not, with your permission, your spectator(s) may video and/or photograph your ORT search.
 You may share videos and photographs of your own ORT search with whomever you wish, including on social media platforms.
-I encourage you to have someone video your ORT searches, both for yourself, and to share with your instructor, who would very much like to see your team in action.
+I encourage you to purchase your ORT videos if available, or if no service is available, have someone video your ORT searches!
+This is for your learning and your memories, and to share with your instructor, who would very much like to see your team in action.

 Are you ready for an ORT?

 If you are unsure about any of the above, your instructor can help you prepare.

 The NACSW lists upcoming ORTs on their website.

 The entry process for an ORT can vary.
 The ORT is generally first come, first served.
 The ORT host is responsible for collecting the entries, and selecting the competitors.
 Some ORT hosts do this through a website; others have you fill out a form and mail it in.
 The ORT host will specify whether you’ll pay by check, by credit card, by Pay Pal, or by another method; payment will be required to reserve your space.
 The ORT host will also maintain the wait-list, if any.